 © Erin Baiano

-In August 2016, Ms. Von Enck was accepted as an apprentice with the New York City Ballet (NYCB) and officially joined the corps de ballet in 2017.
-Emma was promoted to the rank of soloist in January 2022, and to principal in May 2024.
-Throughout her time in the company, she has performed works by renowned choreographers, including George Balanchine, Jerome Robbins, Christopher Wheeldon, Justin Peck, Alexei Ratmansky, and Gianna Reisen.
+Von Enck joined the New York City Ballet (NYCB) as an apprentice in 2016, was promoted to the corps de ballet in 2017, soloist in 2022, and principal in 2024.
+Throughout her time in the company, she has performed works by renowned choreographers, including George Balanchine, Jerome Robbins, Christopher Wheeldon, Justin Peck, Alexei Ratmansky, and Annabelle Lopez Ochoa.
 Additionally, she has collaborated with various choreographers and artists on new works.
+A 2021 Princess Grace nominee for NYCB, she has also participated in international collaborations, bringing ballet to global audiences.

 BIO